Knaque/Quikr/README.md

 Until Quikr is added to PyPI (I'll get around to it eventually), this is the current installation process.
 * Download the `quikr.py` file.
 * Place it in the same directory as the file you're calling Quikr from.
 This is likely your project's root directory.
-* Add `import quikr` to your code.
-Alternatively, import with an alias instead. `import quikr as q`
+* Add an import line to your code.
+It's recommended to use an alias. `import quikr as q`
 * Happy coding!

 The documentation for Quikr can be found on the [Wiki](https://github.com/offbox/quikr/wiki) tab of the GitHub repository.